 2.5 Screening, Duplicate Handling and Study Selection

-Records were assessed first by title and abstract for direct relevance to the review objectives, followed by full-text or sufficiently detailed record assessment for sources retained in the synthesis.
+Records were assessed first by title and abstract for direct relevance to the review objectives, assessment, then by full text or sufficiently detailed records for sources retained in the synthesis.
 Duplicate records were identified through DOI, title and author comparison.
-Selection prioritised conceptual importance, methodological adequacy, scale, recency, independent confirmation and ability to illuminate disagreement or implementation constraints.
+Selection prioritized conceptual importance, methodological adequacy, scale, recency, independent confirmation, and ability to illuminate disagreement or implementation constraints.
 Sources were not retained merely because they were highly cited.
 Inaccessible records were used only when complete metadata and the claim-supporting content could be verified through an authoritative abstract or repository record.
 No PRISMA flow diagram or numerical screening counts are reported because the review was not designed as a systematic review with a prospectively enumerated record set.

 2.6 Critical Appraisal and Evidence Synthesis